 Being truthful to yourself & others

 Being honest about who we are and what we do is another foundation of the program.
-It isn't so much about not lying, but rather, getting to know ourself so that we can better help ourself and others.
+It isn't so much about not lying, but rather, getting to know yourself so that we can better help ourselves and others.

 It is easy to "cheat" ourselves, especially when it comes to daily food choices.
 If we have access to healthy foods, why should we cheat ourselves from the benefits of whole foods that serve as our primary source of daily energy?

 No matter who you are, what you look like, how much money you have, or your family's background, I want you to feel comfortable and confident in yourself as an individual.

 The recent generations of youth know only a world that includes advanced technology and social media, which has had many detrimental effects on self-image.
 Anxiety, depression and suicide rates in young teens has increased exponentially due to constant comparison with others, both young girls and boys.

 No young child should have to experience this, especially in Western society where we are extremely privileged to live how we do.
 Regardless of who you are or where you come from, I intend to instill confidence in all youth that I interact with.

 This program includes not only teaching the what of mental and physical health, well-being and performance, but the how and why.
 For some kids, it may take a while to grasp new things, which is completely okay.
 Everyone has their own unique starting point, and with practice comes improvement.